MicrosoftDocs/azure-docs/articles/active-directory/develop/developer-glossary.md

 A [security token](#security-token) contains claims, which provide assertions about one entity (such as a [client application](#client-application) or [resource owner](#resource-owner)) to another entity (such as the [resource server](#resource-server)).
 Claims are name/value pairs that relay facts about the token subject (for example, the security principal that was authenticated by the [authorization server](#authorization-server)).
 The claims present in a given token are dependent upon several variables, including the type of token, the type of credential used to authenticate the subject, the application configuration, etc.

-See [The Microsoft identity platform token reference][AAD-Tokens-Claims] for more details.
+See the [Microsoft identity platform token reference][AAD-Tokens-Claims] for more details.

 ## client application